Script Development / Simple Cache DFF.CACHE

 DFF.CACHE.llen(...)

-Retrieve the number of elements in the list structure, parameters as follows:
+Get the number of elements in a list structure, parameters are as follows:

 Parameter |